 - Benjamin Anstey (b 1862, died 1863);

 - Bernal [Bernel] Anstey (b 1864, was a draper and dressmaker in 1891 in Charles Street, Sculcoates, Yorkshire.
-In 1895 he married Florence Louisa Dimblery in Sculcoates and they were living there still in 1911.
+In 1895 he married Florence Louisa Dimblery (b 1869) in Sculcoates and they were living there still in 1911, at 126 Westbourne Avenue, Hull, Sculcoates.
 We find no children of this marriage.
+During World War One, Florence Louisa volunteered with the Red Cross, becoming an Anstey Hero.
+She served from May 1917 right through to the end of the war, rank ‘Voluntary Aid Detachment (VAD)’, as a “Staff Room Helper St John V.A.D.
+Hospital, Hull“, racking up a total of 936 hours service.
 Bernal died in 1934 at Middlesex Hospital, he was living at Westbourne Avenue, Kingston-upon-Hull.
 His widow Florence Louisa died in 1945, still living in Kingston-upon-Hull);

 - Rhoda Anstey (b 1865, she never married and died in 1936.
 The ‘Western Morning News‘ on 11 March 1936 wrote “Tiverton Woman’s death in London.
 By the death of Madame Rhoda Anstey, following an operation in a London Nursing home, a member of a well-known and highly respected Tiverton family has passed to a higher sphere.
 A daughter of the late Mr John Walters Anstey of Juryhays near Tiverton, she was the founder and Principal of the Anstey Physical Training College at Edington, Birmingham.
 On her retirement she went to reside at Cheltenham and was associated with the Highbury Congregational Church in that town.
 Much sympathy has been expressed with her relatives, Mr John Anstey of New Zealand; Mrs Squire of Glenborough; and Mrs J. T. Hebditch of Juryhayes Tiverton.
 The internment took place today at Cheltenham“);

-- Susannah Anstey (b 1866, married John Terrill Hebditch in 1892.
+- Susannah Anstey (b 1866, known as Susie, married John Terrill Hebditch in 1892.
 The ‘West Somerset Free Press‘ on 19 March 1892 reported “Marriage: Hebditch-Anstey March 8th at the Congregational Church Tiverton by the Rev. T. Webster, pastor, assisted by the Rev. Martin Anstey, brother of the bride, Mr John Terrill Hebditch, New Cross, Ilminster to Susannah, youngest daughter of the late Mr John Walters Anstey, yeoman of Juryhays, Tiverton“.
-Susannah and her husband took over Juryhays Farm near Tiverton, where they were living in 1936);
+They had at least two children in Langport, Somerset being William Anstey Hebditch (b 1898) and Joyce Anstey Hebditch (b 1901).
+Susie and her husband took over Juryhays Farm near Tiverton in 1918 when it was bought for them by Norman Anstey, where they were still living in 1936);

-- Norman Anstey (b 1870, patriarch of the Johannesburg Ansteys of South Africa)
+- Norman Anstey (b 1870, co-patriarch of the Johannesburg Ansteys of South Africa)

 John Walters Anstey died in 1879.
 The ‘Tiverton Gazette‘ reported on 15 July 1879 “SUDDEN DEATH OF MR J. W. ANSTEY It is with no ordinary feeling of regret that we record the very sudden death of Mr John Walters Anstey of Jurishayes, Tiverton on Thursday evening last.
 For some time previously Mr Anstey had been much occupied in superindenting the erection of a new farmhouse on his property, Henager Farm, Culmstock, where he was on Thursday.
 His eldest son Mr William Anstey spent the afternoon in his company, inspecting the progress of the works and the stock on the farm, and about 8 o clock in the evening, after a hurried cup of tea, the deceased gentleman went to put a hourse into a trap to drive his son to the Burlescombe station to catch the last down train to Tiverton.
 Young Mr Anstey followed him a few minutes later and found him a little exhausted by his efforts to get the horse – a young one – to enter the shafts, but still apparently in good health.
 Mr William Anstey, having harnessed the horse, his father got into the trap and drove on up the hill, his son walking.
 At the top of the hill, Mr William Anstey got in and took the reins from his father’s hands to drive.
 He had scarcely done so when he observed his fathers head drop back, and on endeavouring to support him he found that he was apparently dead….The family, as most of our readers are aware, had for generations farmed their own land at Jurisahayes in this parish, and Mr Anstey, after being educated at Blundells School, entered upon a yeoman’s life….Connected by birth and conviction with the Independent Church, he became a local preacher at the age of 17, and in this respect he laboured with remarkable ability and success to the last Sunday of his life…For some years he was a deacon of the Independent Chapel…he was a regular attendant at the Board of Guardians, of which he was a member for 8 years, namely from 1866-68 and 1875-79…On the formation of a School Board for Tiverton, he was one of the members elected and his colleagues subsequently chose him as their vice chairman…The funeral will take place on Wednesday next from Jurishayes where the body now lies, having been removed there from Henager on Friday.
 The procession will leave Jurishayes at 1:30pm and the body will be interred at the family burial place, Way Village, Cruwys Morchard…Mr Anstey leaves a widow and nine children to lament his loss“